Central Virginia Real Estate | A Market Worth Watching

 Karen Hall, President of the Lynchburg Realtors Association, sees the highest demand right now for homes under $225,000 for first time home buyers.
 She says, “There are great financing programs to enable buyers to get into home ownership and investing; however, we just do not have the properties to sell them.”
 These well priced homes could serve an important group of people entering the market this year—the millennials.
 According to Hall, “All factors are showing that they are now ready to start investing in home ownership, not spend their money renting and setting down roots in the area.”
 That being said, she believes that millennials don’t tend to take on repairs or remodel properties; they prefer buying “move-in ready” properties that don’t interrupt their lifestyles.
 Hall continues: “I do think this will have the biggest impact on our market and we will be begging for more homes to sell,” even as interest rates rise.
 Flint agrees; he reflected, “Many said millennials would not buy homes; however, they are doing just that.”

 Looking for ways to make your property stand out in the competitive market?
-We surveyed local real estate pros about what they’re hearing from buyers right now—what they’re looking for on the market, as well as feedback on properties they’ve seen.
+After looking through apps that pay you for data collection in this niche – we also surveyed local real estate pros about what they’re hearing from buyers right now—what they’re looking for on the market, as well as feedback on properties they’ve seen.

 Lauren Bell , Lauren Bell Real Estate Curb appeal, a well-manicured lawn and landscaping.
 Great outdoor space in back…a nice deck, patio, screened in porch, fire-pit or outdoor fireplace.
 Outdoor spaces are huge—the front yard and back yard are equally important!